 In early 2017, Texas has had many reports of car fires.

-In one, a Good Samaritan saved a woman from a car fire in San Antonio by pulling her from the burning vehicle.
+In one, a good samaritan saved a woman from a car fire in San Antonio by pulling her from the burning vehicle.
 In another, police in Glenn Heights, in North Texas, were able to use their patrol car to push a burning pickup truck out of the drive-through lane next to a Jack in the Box restaurant.

-Further, a car was on fire recently on the top floor of a parking garage in Dallas’ Uptown area.
+Furthermore, a car was on fire recently on the top floor of a parking garage in Dallas’ Uptown area.
 When police and firefighters arrived, they found a body in the burning vehicle.